popsim-consortium/demes-spec/docs/specification.md

 (sec_spec_mdm_population_sizes)=
 #### Population sizes

-A fundamental concept is demes is the population size.
+A fundamental concept in demes is the population size.

 :::{todo}
 Things to cover: